ATA82/ATAC_Reprogramming_of_Fibroblasts/README.md

 # ATAC-Seq analysis related to the paper: "Lyn in fibroblasts promotes leukemia"

-## Requirements
-The following was tested on Ubuntu 20.04.
-We will need an R version 4.1.2, Bioconductor package 3.16 and RStudio
-1. Install conda (For more information see: https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html):

-    `bash Miniconda3-py38_22.11.1-1-Linux-x86_64.sh`

-3. An updated R version (>=4.0) is available through the conda-forge channel, so first add the channel using

-    `conda config --add channels conda-forge`

-3. We will install R through conda-forge and not through the default channel, so we need to set its priority over the default channel.

-     `conda config --set channel_priority strict`
-   NOTE: You can undo this change by setting strict priority to the default channel as described here.

-4. Check whether an updated R version is added in the conda search space or not.

-    `conda search r-base`

-5. Now, it is always a good practice (recommoned here) to create a new conda environment, which will help to debug the package-specific and compatibility issues without disrupting the base environment.

-    `conda create -n atac_lyn_in_fibroblasts_promotes_leukemia python=3.8`

-6. Let's activate the newly create conda environment.

-    `conda activate atac_lyn_in_fibroblasts_promotes_leukemia`

-7. And finally install the R package.

-    `conda install -c conda-forge r-base=4.1.2`

 ## General

 ## Description of used data

 ## Method description